Updated March 18, 2026

 Frequently Asked Questions About Vienna

-Yes — Vienna actively enforces jaywalking laws with on-the-spot fines of ~€140.
-Always wait for the green pedestrian signal, even on empty roads.
+Yes — Vienna actively enforces jaywalking with on-the-spot fines of approximately €140.
+Always wait for the green pedestrian signal, even on completely empty roads.
+Police patrol tourist areas in the Innere Stadt specifically for this.

-No — it's an honor system.
-But inspectors check regularly and fines are €135-€145.
-About 125,000 people were caught in 2024.
-Buy a ticket or pass.
+No — it's a fully open honor system with no barriers.
+But plain-clothes inspectors check regularly and the fine is €135 (increased January 2026).
+About 125,000 people were caught in 2024 alone.
+Buy a pass — it's excellent value.

 Also Visiting Nearby...